 The average on-site inspection time for a single inspector is 2 ½ to 6 hours depending on the condition and size of the property.
 Anything significantly less may not be enough time to perform a thorough inspection.
 Additional inspectors may be brought in for very large properties and buildings.

 4. How much will it cost?

-Costs vary dramatically, depending on the level and type of inspection, the property floor area, property geographical location and the inspector’s qualifications.
-A typical range might be $250–$475, but consider the value of the home inspection in terms of the investment being made.
+Costs vary dramatically, depending on the level and types of inspections required, the property area, property geographical location and the inspector’s qualifications.
+A typical range might be $ 300 – $ 650, but consider the value of the home inspection in terms of the investment being made.
 Inspection cost does not necessarily reflect quality.

 5. What type of inspection report do you provide and how long will it take to receive the report?